What is considered competent representation?

 No, the basic duty of competence cannot be waived under the Rules.

-As part of lawyers' duty as a zealous advocates, are lawyers required to press for every advantage that might be realized for a client?
+Are lawyers required to press for every advantage that might be realized for a client?

 No, a lawyer must act with commitment and dedication to the interests of the client, but they can exercise professional discretion in determining the means by which a matter should be pursued.